Koodous/docs.koodous.com/docs/yara/androguard.md

 Androguard is a tool to make a static analysis of Android applications.
 With this module developed to be used with Yara, you can match applications by several criteria based on the static analysis.

-First of all, you need to import the module with the next directive at the header of the ruleset.
+Firstly, you need to import the module with the next directive at the header of the ruleset.

 ```
 import "androguard"
 ```
 # Package name
-Each Android application has a package name that need to be unique once the application is installed in the mobile phone, but in the wild, we found several applications with the same (or similar) package name.
+Each Android application has a package name that needs to be unique once the application is installed in the mobile phone, but in the wild, we find several applications with the same (or similar) package name.
 To find this kind of applications, we can use the next condition (we use a complete rule for explain the behaviour):

 ```
 androguard.package_name(regex)